pael666/testnet-vapps/submissions/infrastructure/pael666.md

 Discord: pa3l

 Experience:
-I’ve been exploring Web3 development and the idea of building tools that help people trust what they see online.
-I enjoy working on small prototypes, testing ideas quickly, and learning new frameworks along the way.
-Lately, I’ve been interested in systems that deal with verification and identity, especially as AI content becomes harder to distinguish.
-ProofLens is my attempt to create something useful and simple for creators and developers.
+I’ve been experimenting with Web3 development by building small prototypes and exploring tools related to verification, identity, and content authenticity.
+Lately I’ve been interested in how creators can prove authorship in a simple and privacy-friendly way, which led me to build ProofLens.

 Project
 Name & Category

 Project: ProofLens

-Category: Infrastructure
+Category: infrastructure

 Description

-It’s becoming harder every year to tell whether a piece of content truly comes from the person who claims to have created it.
-With the rise of AI-generated text and images, the internet is starting to feel full of things that look real but aren’t tied to any real creator.

-ProofLens aims to provide a small, practical solution to that problem.
-The idea is simple: let users prove that they created or own a specific piece of content — without needing to reveal the content itself.

-A user uploads a text snippet or an image, the app turns it into a hash locally, and then Soundness Layer creates an attestation linking the user to that hash.
-The attestation can be verified by any other application later on.
+It’s becoming harder to know whether someone genuinely created a piece of content, especially with AI tools everywhere.
+ProofLens gives users a simple way to prove authorship of text or images without exposing the content itself.
+The app generates a local hash, then uses the Soundness Layer to create an attestation that links the user to that hash.
+Other apps can verify this proof independently.

-It’s not meant to replace social platforms or marketplaces.
-Instead, ProofLens acts more like a building block — a small piece of infrastructure that developers can plug into their own apps when they want a reliable way to check if content really belongs to someone.

-Soundness Layer Integration
+SL Integration

-Soundness Layer plays a central role in how ProofLens works:

-Creating a trustworthy authorship proof
-Instead of storing data in a centralized database, the attestation comes from SL.
-This makes the authorship claim tamper-proof and independently verifiable.

-Allowing verification without exposing the content Only the hash is used.
-Applications can confirm the attestation without ever accessing the original content.

-Providing a neutral verification layer
-No need to trust ProofLens itself.
-The proof lives on SL, so any app can check it from there.

-The SL essentially becomes the “trust backbone” of the system — the part that makes the attestation meaningful.
+ProofLens relies on the Soundness Layer to produce verifiable authorship attestations.
+The SL allows users to create proofs that are tamper-proof and can be validated without needing the original content.
+Third-party apps can check these attestations directly through SL, making the authorship claim portable and trustworthy.

 Technical
-Architecture Overview
+Architecture

-Frontend (React / Next.js)
-A lightweight interface where users upload content.
-The hashing happens locally, so the original file never leaves the browser.

-Backend (Node.js or Rust)
+The flow is straightforward:

+The frontend handles content upload and hashing locally.

-Receives the hash and interacts with the Soundness Layer to create the attestation.
+The backend receives the hash and interacts with the Soundness Layer to generate the attestation.
-Only minimal data is stored — mostly for the user’s dashboard.

-Soundness Layer
-Generates and verifies all attestations.

-Verification API
-A simple endpoint that apps can call to check whether a specific content hash has a valid attestation.
+A verification endpoint lets other apps confirm whether a hash has a valid proof attached.

-Optional Storage (IPFS / WALRUS)
-Only used if users want to permanently store their content, but not required for the core workflow.
+Optional storage (like WALRUS/IPFS) can be used if users want to store their content, but it isn’t required.

+Stack

+Frontend: React / Next.js

+Backend: Node.js

+Blockchain: SL

+Storage: WALRUS / IPFS (optional)

 Features

-Local hashing for privacy
+Local content hashing for privacy

-Attestation creation through SL
+Authorship attestation through SL

-Dashboard to track all proofs created by the user

-Public verification endpoint for third-party apps
+User dashboard to view proofs

 Timeline
-PoC: 2–4 weeks

-Local hashing of content

-First working attestation request to SL

-Minimal UI to upload content and display proof
+PoC (2-4 weeks)

+ Basic functionality

+ SL integration

-Simple verification endpoint
+ Simple UI

-MVP: 4–8 weeks
+MVP (4-8 weeks)

-Full dashboard for users
+ Full features

-Public verification API

-Support for multiple content formats

-Basic UX polish and testing
+ Production ready

+ User testing

 Innovation

-What makes ProofLens interesting isn’t that it’s a full platform — it’s that it tries to solve one problem cleanly:

-“How do you prove you actually made something, without giving it away?”

-Instead of fighting AI or building complex anti-bot systems, ProofLens leans on the idea of authorship as a cryptographic claim.
-Anyone can generate content, even AI — but being able to prove you were the one who submitted it first gives creators an advantage.

-And because the entire proof system sits on the Soundness Layer, other apps don’t need to trust ProofLens.
-They can verify everything independently.

-It’s a small piece of infrastructure, but one that can fit into social apps, marketplaces, creative platforms, identity systems, and even private communities where authenticity matters.
+ProofLens focuses on a practical problem: proving content ownership in a world filled with AI-generated material.
+Instead of trying to detect AI or block automation, it gives creators a way to show, “I made this, and here’s verifiable proof.”
+It’s small, simple, and something many applications can build on.

 Contact

-Preferred: Discord (pa3l)

-Updates: GitHub (@pael666)
+Preferred contact: Discord (pa3l).
+Updates will be shared through GitHub (@pael666).